 The initial size is how large an image was the first time CodeKit ever saw it.
 That value never changes.
 If you start with a small image, then overwrite it with a bigger one, it's possible that the current size may be larger than the initial size, even after optimization occurs.
 In this case, the initial size isn't really accurate.
 It was set when a smaller file occupied the current path.

 Output Path & Action

 These options apply to files of all types.
 They are explained in Setting Output Paths & Actions.

 Normally, CodeKit will not copy or process a file if its output path is the same as its input path.
 The exception to this is images.

 Modern image editors like Sketch and Photoshop are actually really good at writing pre-optimized files.
 In many cases, your images can't be further optimized without reducing quality.

 Why Don't Images Optimize Automatically When I Add Them?

 They will if your project uses a Build Folder.
 If not, CodeKit won't automatically optimize images as you add them to a Project because that's a destructive action—without a build folder, the optimized image overwrites the original one.

 What About Lossy Optimization?

-Currently, all of CodeKit's optimizations are lossless.
-Lossy compression can achieve even smaller file sizes, but at the expense of image quality.
-Lossy optimization options are coming in an update, soon.
+Currently, all of CodeKit's GIF optimizations are lossless.
+Lossy compression can achieve even smaller file sizes, but at the expense of image quality, which is already poor in GIFs.